NCEA Compatibility

 Go to topWe stated earlier that lists, as well as containing integers, floating point numbers, text values etc, can also contain other lists.
 If a list exclusively contains only other lists then it is referred to as a two-dimensional list.

 Here we shall look at such a list and to do that we shall modify the code in Listing 3.
-That code put all of the employees individual details into separate one-dimensional lists, i.e names were held in one list, hours worked in anotherr list and so forth.
+That code put all of the employees individual details into separate one-dimensional lists, i.e names were held in one list, hours worked in another list and so forth.
 In this example we shall use a single list for holding all employee data, and once an employee list is complete we shall append it to another list.
 The code is shown below in Listing 4

 Listing 4 is quite similar to Listing 3.
 It uses the same module for calculating the payroll as can be seen at line 2.
-Also the main body of the code is a while loop which has its priming read at line 6 and its body figcaptionning lines 7 to 24.
+Also the main body of the code is a while loop which has its priming read at line 6 and its body spanning lines 7 to 24.
 Also the output section at lines 25 and 26 is simply a series of calls to the the function showData() from the C9_Payroll_Module

 The main differences are at the beginning.
-Instead of the six lists declared in the previous verson, only two are declared here.
+Instead of the six lists declared in the previous version, only two are declared here.
 The first at line 3, lstEmployee, will contain all of the values relating to one employee, i.e. name, hours worked etc. The second list, lstOrg, declared at line 4 will contain separate copies of the lstEmployee type.

 For the data entry of the first employee the lines 6 to 9 are used, while the lines 11 to 13 are used to calculate the gross, tax and net.